 - African Heritage House – Designed by American Alan Donovan, co-founder of the African Heritage Pan African Galleries, the house overlooks Nairobi National Park and is a combination of the mud architectures from across Africa.
 Tours, as well as meals and lodging, can be arranged.

 - Bomas of Kenya – A tourist village where you can learn more about traditional Kenyan culture by experiencing living styles, crafts, music, and dancing.

 - City Tour – The best way to get to know more about a city is to take a guided walking or driving tour.
 While we did not get a chance to do this, our driver highly recommended this and said the views of the city center in the evening are quite nice.
 If you are looking for great sweeping views of the city, you might want to plan a stop at the 28-storey Kenyatta International Conference Centre (KICC).
-On most days, for a few shillings the security guard will escort you in an elevator to the top floor where you’ll be treated to amazing city views (there is a revolving restaurant here but it is currently closed).
+On most days, for a few shillings the security guard will escort you in an elevator to the top floor where you’ll be treated to amazing city views (there is a revolving restaurant here but it is was closed during our visit).